This year our presenters represent these 12 countries:Presenters and Presentations: (click on the title to see the abstract, photos, and biographies)

 Larry Goldberg is an evangelist for Sapiens DECISION, and as a member of the senior management team is responsible for all products in the Sapiens Decision company.
 He was Co-founder and Managing Partner of Knowledge Partners International LLC, acquired by Sapiens Decision, and has over forty years of experience in building technology based companies on four continents.
 Commercial applications in which he played a primary architectural role include such diverse domains as banking, healthcare, supply chain, property & casualty insurance, and enterprise modeling tools.
 He has been the business lead and/or business sponsor on many major projects in both the public and private sector, and is a trusted adviser to senior executives from major corporations.
 Larry is a leading international authority on business requirements, and is the co-author of the best-selling book “The Decision Model: A Business Logic Framework Linking Business and Technology” (Auerbach, New York 2009).

-Previously Harriet worked for AXA for nearly 10 years, leading teams across a variety of departments including travel claims, sales, change and personal lines underwriting.
+Before working at Hiscox, Harriet worked for AXA for nearly 10 years, leading teams across a variety of departments including travel claims, sales, change and personal lines underwriting.

 Harriet is a driven and ambitious change leader, who is excited by the development required in the insurance industry to not only meet but exceed our customers’ increasing expectations.